A fine example of this early map of Tennessee from Mitchell's Universal Atlas.

-Shows railroads, proposed railroads, major roads, distances, towns, rivers, etc. A key shows the steam boat routes and distances.
-A number of counties are still not shown.
+Shows railroads, proposed railroads, major roads, distances, towns, rivers, etc. A key shows the steamboat routes and distances.
+Several counties are still not shown.

 For over fifty years, Samuel Augustus Mitchell, his son, and his successors some of the most prominent publishers of maps and atlases in the United States.
 Samuel Augustus Mitchell Sr. was born in Bristol, Connecticut on March 20, 1792.
 His father had emigrated from Scotland in 1773.
 While little is known about his early schooling, it is known that Mitchell found the quality of early geography text books to be lacking, and determined that he would write and publish better works.
 This decision led him to relocate to Philadelphia in 1829 or 1830, which was then the center of commercial publishing in America.

 Mitchell’s first cartographic work was the re-issue of Anthony Finley’s New American Atlas in 1831, a work first issued by Finley in 1826, in response to Henry Schenk Tanner’s monumental work of the same title, issued in serial format from 1818 to 1822 and as a complete work from 1823 onward.
 While the map content in Mitchell’s edition of the New American Atlas is the same as Finley’s edition, each map has been significantly improved and revised, primarily with the addition of new towns and roads.
 This is especially true in the south and west.
 Finley had originally collaborated with D.H.
 Vance and J.H.
 Young in the preparation of the maps, although Vance’s name is removed from the Mitchell edition.
 Mitchell continued to work with Young, an association which would continue for several decades.